Sjeiti/project-invoice/README.md

 ### How can I access my data from different machines?

 Since the data is stored locally you can only access it from one computer.
 However you can save and/or import the data from the settings page.
-You could save it on a usb stick to transfer the data to a different computer.
+You can also establish a peer-to-peer connection to transfer data between devices.

 ### I want to clear my LocalStorage to wipe all my data.